-Little Mary was the first one to stand up.
+Little Mary was the first student to stand up.

-“I sold girl scout cookies and I made $30”, she said proudly.
-“My sales approach was to appeal to the customer’s civil spirit and I credit that approach for my obvious success.”
+“I sold girl scout cookies and I made $30 Miss”, she said proudly.
+“My sales approach was to appeal to the customer’s civil spirit and I credit that approach for my obvious success”.

-“I sold magazines”, she said.
-“I made $45 and I explained to everyone that magazines would keep them abreast of current events.”
+“I sold magazines”, Sally said.
+“I made $45 and I explained to everyone that magazines would keep them abreast of current events”.

-“Very good Sally, that’s excellent”, said the teacher.
+“Very good Sally, that’s excellent”, the teacher said.

 Eventually, it was little Johnny’s turn.

-The teacher held her breath, dreading what he might say, seeing as how he had a reputation for embarrassing his teacher.
+The teacher held her breath, dreading what little Johnny might say, seeing as how he had a terrible reputation for embarrassing his teacher.

 “$2,467!”, exclaimed the teacher, “What in the world were you selling?”